The question, “What do I do if someone fails?” is totally delusional. Because everybody fails.

 Want more insights like this, and a cheat sheet to help you handle four of the most common behaviors that derail meetings?
 Click below.

-Kay Coughlin, CEO and Chief Facilitator of Facilitator On Fire, helps leaders with all five adult generations in today’s workplaces (iGen/Gen Z, Millennials, Gen X-ers and Boomers, and Traditionalists) so they can work together on teams that are higher-performing and happier.
+Kay Coughlin, CEO and Chief Facilitator of Facilitator On Fire, is on a mission to help the 5 adult generations in today's workplaces (iGen/Gen Z, Millennials, Gen X-ers and Boomers, and Traditionalists) overcome tension and conflict and become higher-performing.

 Comments will be moderated.
 Facilitator on Fire is committed to creating safe experiences to learn together about teams.
 We are not afraid of hard questions, so please ask and comment about things that are difficult or might be touchy!
 Language intended to harm others will not be permitted in comments or at live events; moderation will be made and comments allowed at the sole discretion of Facilitator on Fire team members.